 Tracking with custom dimensions

 You can also use custom dimensions to track custom values as below.
-Custom dimensions can also can have a visit or action scope but first have to be defined on the server in your web panel.
+Custom dimensions first have to be defined on the server in your web panel.
 More details about custom dimensions can be found in the documentation: